-Sometimes we think that because someone hasn’t got much to say that they must not have a story to tell.
-Quite the opposite.
-Sometimes those who stay quiet have very loud stories.
+Sometimes we think that because someone hasn’t got much to say that they must not have a story to tell when the truth is that sometimes those who stay quiet have the loudest stories.
 Stories that need to be told.

-My dad is not a man of many words, so he doesn’t brag or share his story unless he’s asked.
+My dad is a man of little words, so he doesn’t brag or share his story unless he’s asked.
 And even then, I, who have asked, have only gotten the full story through 32 years of stitching together small details, open conversations, short answers, and candid retellings.

 I am the talker that my dad is not.
 But telling this story has brought me a lot of anxiety.
 How do you tell a story that changed not only one life but singlehandedly altered the life of a whole family?
-How do you tell a story so centered around who you are that it has inspired you from childhood to write a book about your family’s history?
-How do you start that story and do it justice?
+I am a writer specifically because of this story – and I’ve never been able to quite put it into words.

 Two roads diverged in a wood, and I —I took the one less travelled by, And that has made all the difference.

-For many of us, we could probably, mas o menos (more or less), point to a time in our life: an age, a series of events, an era when our lives, our path, entirely changed its course.
+For many of us, we could probably, mas o menos (more or less), point to a time in our life when our lives – our path – entirely changed its course.
 But how many of us could pinpoint to a specific day and say This day.
-This solitary, single day was the day that altered my life, and my family’s life forever.
+This solitary, single day was the day that changed my life and every life hereafter.

 November 11, 1966 was my dad’s day

-46 years ago this week, on a Friday night at 7:00, when many people are deciding what party top to wear out dancing or what bar to meet their friends at for a drink, my dad was preparing to leave his country of Cuba for the rest of his life.
+46 years ago this week, on a Friday night at 7:00, when many people were deciding what to wear out dancing or what bar to meet their friends at, my dad was preparing to leave Cuba for the rest of his life.
 He would leave Cuba, his home, and his mother only 20 days after turning 16 years old.

-My father, a 16-year-old boy in Cuba, was turning the legal age to be involuntarily recruited to the servicio militar obligatorio (obligatory military service).
-What this meant wasn’t that you had to serve but that you must register, be there and be ready to serve.
-What this really meant was that at 16 you weren’t going nowhere.
+My father, as 16-year-old boy in Cuba, was turning the legal age to be involuntarily recruited to the servicio militar obligatorio (obligatory military service).
+This didn’t mean that you had to serve but that you had to register and be ready to serve.
+What this really meant was that one you turned 16, you weren’t going anywhere.
 You could kiss any hope of leaving the country for the next decade goodbye.
 You were now in the military’s service until you were 27.
-For my dad, many of his relatives were defecting or had already defected but his age now made him an anchor.
+For my dad, many of his relatives were defecting or had already defected and his age now made him an anchor.
 Cuba would never let him leave and my grandmother would never leave without him.

-I can only imagine that to make the decision my dad made, he felt like he had to be faced with no other choice at all because if you know my dad, you know that he ain’t no kind of military man (a chapter in the book I am writing).
+I can only imagine that this decision for my dad was no decision at all because if you know my dad, you know he ain’t no kind of military man (a chapter in the book I am writing).
 A military guy?
 My dad?
 He once threw a stapler at someone who threw him attitude.

-My dad was from Caimanera, a small fishing town in the province of Guantánamo that in this instance had many perks of being close to the U.S. Naval Base in Guantánamo Bay.
+My dad was from Caimanera, a small fishing town in the province of Guantánamo that in this instance had many perks, the biggest being the proximity to the U.S. Naval Base in the Guantánamo Bay.
 The base was so close that if you lived in Caimanera, it was said that you were either a fisherman or a Base man.

 Half of his friend’s house was perched right over the water.
 By lifting the floor boards of the house, the boys would have easy access to the Bay without being noticed by anyone.
-Their plan was to stay in the house until the evening, when the sky was dark and the tide was high and then make a run for it a swim for it.
+Their plan was to stay in the house until the evening, under the floor board, until the sky was dark and the tide was high.
+And then they’d jump in the water and make a

-But the plan become a bit hairy when their friend’s unknowing father came home.
+But the plan become a bit hairy when their friend’s father came home unexpectedly.
 The boys had to hide under a bed waiting very still and in silence until he left again.
-Like I said before, you learned to keep your door closed tight and your mouth tighter.
-I can’t say if they didn’t tell his father for fear of being told on or just fear of not letting them go.
-My father hadn’t told my grandmother either.
-He knew she would fight him on it and that she had no chance of convincing him out of it.
+I don’t know if they didn’t tell his father for fear of being told on or just fear of him not letting them go.
+But like I said before, you learned to keep your door closed tight and your mouth even tighter.
+My father hadn’t told, hi mother, my grandmother either.
+He knew she would fight him and that she had no chance of convincing him out of it.
 So he told his great aunt, Concha with specific instructions:

-You can’t tell her that I am leaving until after I have left.
-In the evening, she will start to ask around for me and wonder where I am.
-Don’t let her ask to many questions or get too worried.
-It will only call attention to our absence.
+You can’t tell her I’m leaving until after I’ve left.
+In the evening, don’t let her ask too many questions or get too worried.
+It will only call attention to where we are are.
 When she starts to ask if you’ve seen Rafelito, you can tell her then that I am gone.

 As he sat and waited to leave, I wonder what he thought about.
-Was he sad that he’d never be back to his home?
+Was he sad that he’d never be back home?
 Was he scared to leave his mother?
-I’m 32 years old and still grow a lump in my throat whenever I think of leaving my mother.
-And I know that I’ll see her in a few months time at the most.
-Like all people that left Cuba in this era, when you left, you left with a small suitcase and for good, not knowing when or if ever you’d ever see these people again.
+I’m 32 years old and still grow a lump in my throat whenever I think of leaving my mother… and I talk to her almost daily.
+Like all people that left Cuba in this era, when you left, you left with a small suitcase and for good, not knowing when – or if – you’d ever see anyone again.

 Did he think about not going?
 He could have changed his mind at any time.
-There was a fifth companion to the story that had decided at the last minute not to go.
+There was a fifth companion to the story that decided last minute not to go.
 I wonder if companion 5 ever regretted that decision.
 My mom shrugs it off to my father’s age.
-You have to do crazy things like that when you’re young and not thinking because once you get older and think about consequences you make very different decisions.
+You have to do crazy things like that when you’re young and not thinking porque once you’re un viejo you make different decisions.

 But I don’t know.
 Maybe he would have done it anyway.
 My dad having not been a man of many words has always been a man of action.
 He doesn’t talk, he does.
 He doesn’t argue, he reacts.
 And his 16-year old mind, as absent to consequence as it might have been, had enough sense to intelligently plan an escape armed with both the knowledge he needed and the courage on his back.

-He knew what time of night was the right time of night to leave.
-Being from a fishing village, he knew the water.
-He was practically born in it.
-He was a natural swimmer.
-A strong swimmer.
-Often times, scaring me as a kid how far in the ocean he could swim out.
 He was as much a fish as the ones the fishermen caught.
 When you are from a fishing town, you know when the tide will be at its highest.
 You know when the Coat Guard was patrolling where.
-You know at what time during high tide you would have the right amount of ebb and flow in the water where your swimming would be minimal and floating with only your face to the moon would be at its most possible.
-Swimming had to be minimal because you couldn’t be seen or you’d risk getting shot at.
+You know at what time during high tide would have the right ebb and flow, when your swimming would be minimal and floating with only your face to the moon would be at its most possible.
+And swimming had to be minimal because you couldn’t risk being seen and shot at.

-Many other kids, from Havana, the capital, had come to Caimanera attempting the same plan and had died not knowing how to follow the ebb and flow of the channel, not knowing that if you made one mistake and got caught in the current at the wrong time, at a time when the water was too strong you would be washed out to the sea and have no chance of making it back.
+Many kids, from Havana, had come to Caimanera attempting the same plan and died not knowing how to follow the pattern of the channel, not knowing that if you made one mistake and got caught in the current at the wrong time, at a time when the water was too strong, you would be washed out to the sea and have no chance of making it back.
 Being from Caimanera allowed my father the inside knowledge of knowing these things.
-He knew the Coast Guards were watching but he also knew that on that specific night two of the Coast Guard boats were broken allowing for less guards on duty, less eyes to find you.
+He knew the Coast Guards were watching but he also knew that on that specific night two of the Coast Guard boats were broken so less guards were on duty, less eyes to find you.

 “You had to know the area,” my father says simply.